tiannuo-yang/tiannuo-yang.github.io/index.md

 ---
 #### BRIEF INTRO
 I am currently a master student of Computer Science at Nankai University (NKU) with Prof. [Yusen Li](https://liyusen-nku.github.io/) as my advisor.
-My research interest lies in **Learning Approaches in Computer Systems** in general.
-Particularly, I am recently focusing on **Collaborative Auto-Tuning and Resource Allocation** for complex applications.
-My research aims to design effective and autonomic architecture based on bandit related algorithm and provide extensive tradeoff for resource utilization and system performance.
+My research interest lies in **learning approaches for computer systems**.
+Particularly, I am recently focusing on **collaborative optimization of both resource partitioning and parameter configuring**.
+My research aims to design an effective and automated optimization framework and provide extensive tradeoff between resource utilization and system performance.
-Before joining NKU, I received the BMgmt degree in Information Management and Information System from University of Science and Technology Beijing (USTB).
-My graduation thesis about vehicle routing optimization was further revised and submitted to Elsevier.
-I also participated in an one-year research project (i.e., Coordination and Optimization of Complex Systems Based on Deep Learning) in University of Chinese Academy of Sciences (UCAS) and studied data-driven time-dependent vehicle routing problems (advised by Prof. [Guanghui Zhou](https://people.ucas.ac.cn/~zhouguanghui?language=en)).
+Before joining NKU, I received my BMgmt degree in Information Management and Information System from University of Science and Technology Beijing (USTB).
+My graduation thesis about **vehicle routing optimization** was further revised and submitted to Elsevier.
+I also participated in an one-year research project (i.e., Coordination and Optimization of Complex Systems Based on Deep Learning) in University of Chinese Academy of Sciences (UCAS), where I studied data-driven time-dependent vehicle routing problems and multi-objective heuristic algorithms (advised by Prof. [Guanghui Zhou](https://people.ucas.ac.cn/~zhouguanghui?language=en)).

 <!-- https://www.cs.purdue.edu/homes/choi293/index.html -->